How to Become an Applied Behavior Analyst in Hawaii

 Step 3.
 Pass the BCBA® Certification Exam

-You must register with Pearson VUE, select an exam date, and choose a testing location.
-There are three testing centers in Hawaii: Kahului, Honolulu, and Lihue.
+You’ll need to register with Pearson VUE, choose an exam date, and select a testing location.
+Hawaii has three testing centers: Kahului, Honolulu, and Lihue.

-The BCBA exam includes 175 scored questions and 104 tasks that are divided into the following domains:
+The BCBA exam includes 175 scored questions across nine content domains:

 • Behaviorism and Philosophical Foundations: 5%